prody/ProDy/doc/examples/measure/deformation.rst

 >>> ref_chain = match[0]
 >>> mob_chain = match[1]

-Matched atoms are returned in :class:`~prody.atomic.AtomMap` instances.
+Matched atoms are returned in :class:`~.AtomMap` instances.
 We can get information on matched subset of atoms by entering the variable
 name: